Welcome to the support page for

-No. Meridian DSP speakers feature internal protection which, when activated, can demand high current from the mains supply in order to blow the fuse within the product.
+No. Meridian DSP loudspeakers feature internal protection which, when activated, can demand high current from the mains supply in order to blow the fuse within the product.
 This is a deliberate aspect of their design and is a key safety feature.
-If, under these conditions, anything inhibits the current required to blow the fuse, the speaker will be exposed to circumstances for which it was not designed.
-Such circumstances could result in catastrophic damage and become a fire-risk.
-It may be thought that this can be avoided by using a mains conditioner which boasts a current rating which is higher than that required to blow the speaker’s fuse.
+If, under these conditions, anything inhibits the current required to blow the fuse, the loudspeaker will be exposed to circumstances for which it was not designed.
+Such circumstances could result in catastrophic damage.
+It may be thought that this can be avoided by using a mains conditioner which boasts a current rating which is higher than that required to blow the loudspeaker’s fuse.
 However, the possibility of the mains conditioner itself developing a problem needs to be considered.
-If a problem in the conditioner restricts its current delivery capabilities, and then the speaker suffers a failure as described above, the fuse may not blow and a serious risk of fire will result.
+If a problem in the conditioner restricts its current delivery capabilities, and then the loudspeaker suffers a failure as described above the fuse may not blow resulting in catastrophic damage.

 This is the “High Speed” indicator.
 It shows that the digital signal received by the speaker has a sampling rate of 88.2 kHz or higher.

 These signals are upsampled to 88.2 kHz and 96 kHz respectively within the speaker.